DontFred/DontFred/README.md

 #### How old are you?

-I'm 20 years old.
+I'm 21 years old.

 #### What did you study?

 I did a dual education as a salesman in IT, as the valedictorian (the top of the class) and class spokesman.
+Nowadays I'm studying economics and computer since

 #### How long do you work in IT?